-From its fantastical, carnival-driven beginning at the turn of the last century, to mid-century’s “Slum by the Sea,” gang drug wars of the 1990s and the westside boom of the last twenty years, Venice’s fortunes have risen, fallen, and risen again.
-For over fifty years, this Los Angeles neighborhood has been home to one of the most diverse and influential creative classes in the U.S., a rollcall of artists crucial to the development of high and low culture in Post-War America.
-In recent years, its rebirth and gentrification have threatened the very diversity that has long defined and energized it.
+From its fantastical, carnival-driven beginning at the turn of the last century, to mid-century’s “Slum by the Sea,” gang drug wars of the 1990s and more recent westside boom, Venice’s fortunes have risen, fallen, and risen again.
+Once home to one of the most diverse and influential creative classes in the U.S., recent gentrification has threatened the very diversity that has long defined this place.
 The city and state have sought to ameliorate the narrowing effects of this gentrification through innovative planning and housing policies.
-Both client and team aimed for a renovated project that might embody and testify to the application of those policies, in its incorporation of a Replacement Affordable Dwelling Unit on site.
+The renovated project testifies to these in the incorporation of a Replacement Affordable Dwelling Unit on site.